 Great Jack O’Lantern Blaze: Croton-on-Hudson, NY

-This festival is well worth the journey and you might just find that your family will want to return to the “Blaze” every Halloween.
+This festival is well worth the journey; you might just find that your family will want to return to the “Blaze” every Halloween.
 It might not be the biggest Jack O’Lantern festival out there, but it’s got to be one of the most elaborate and creative.
 Open to the public for 25 nights, your kids will ooh and ahhh over the giant spider web, slithering snakes, sea serpent, and the popular collection of dinosaurs in its own Jurassic Park.
-There are pumpkins created by the pros at the new Museum of Pumpkin Art.
+Pumpkins are created by the pros at the new Museum of Pumpkin Art.
 Last year the event sold out, so get your tickets and treat your family to some unforgettable Halloween fun.
-Watch the video

 Bonaventure Cemetery: Savannah, GA

-You may have seen me take the Bonaventure Cemetery Walking Tour on the Travel Channel (“Samantha Faces Her Fears”).
-I really enjoyed this creepy and haunted tour of the the cemetery that was in the novel and movie “Midnight in the Garden of Good and Evil.”
-If you decide to spend the weekend in Savannah enjoying all the festivities there, be sure to travel the extra 10-15 minutes to experience Bonaventure.
-You’ll hear the voices and the tales of Johnny Mercer, Harry Hervey, Little Gracie, Conrad Aiken and the many others that haunt the cemetery.
+I really enjoy the tour of the Bonaventure Cemetery, the creepy and haunted cemetery featured in the novel and movie “Midnight in the Garden of Good and Evil.”
+If you decide to spend the weekend in Savannah enjoying all the festivities there, and be sure to travel the extra 10-15 minutes to experience Bonaventure.
+You’ll hear the voices and the tales of Johnny Mercer, Harry Hervey, Little Gracie, Conrad Aiken, and the many others that haunt the cemetery.
 The tour guides will impress you with their spooky stories, details of the sculptures and the history of Bonaventure.
-You do need a reservations, so book ahead of time and don’t miss this incredible tour!
+You do need reservations, so book ahead of time and don’t miss this incredible tour!

 Haunted Vegas Tours: Las Vegas, NV

 I bet you never thought of Vegas being haunted, but according to paranormal “experts” there is a lot of unsettled business in the area.
 Experience the Sin City version of dark and creepy starting with a 30-minute show before boarding a bus for a spirited look back in time.
-On the Haunted Vegas Tour you’ll hear tales of celebrities such as Bugsy Siegel, Liberace, Redd Foxx and Elvis Presley.
+On the Haunted Vegas Tour you’ll hear tales of celebrities such as Bugsy Siegel, Liberace, Redd Foxx, and Elvis Presley.
 The ghoulish tour is a late-night experience, starting off at the Royal Resort at 9:30 pm and finishing up around midnight.
-One of my favorite things about the tour are the ghost hunting gadgets you receive (EMF meters, temperature guns and dowsing rods), making the eerie experience very interactive.
+One of my favorite things about the tour is the ghost-hunting gadgets you receive (EMF meters, temperature guns, and dowsing rods), making the eerie experience very interactive.

 Haunted Bars and More: Chicago, IL